Top 7 Types of Investment Strategies: Finding Your Path To Financial Success

 Investment Monitoring and Review

 Monitoring and reviewing your investments are essential components of an investment strategy.
-Regularly assessing the performance of your investments helps ensure they remain in line with your strategy and objectives.
+Regularly assessing your investments' performance helps ensure they align with your strategy and objectives.
 Monitoring also allows you to:

 Diversification